Vladimir-0/Serial-Root-Adder/README.md

 # Serial-Root-Adder

 Sequentially adds roots from 0 to n.
-(With GUI)
+(With GUI.
+Code in Python.)

 ## Install requirements